simplex-chat/simplex-chat/docs/guide/README.md

 2. On Android, tap on the 🖉 (floating pencil) button in the bottom-right corner of the screen.
 On iOS, tap on the 🖉 (pencil) button in the top-right corner of the screen.
 3. Tap **Connect via link / QR code**.

-#### To join a group via the SimpleX Directory Service:

-1. dsfasdf
-2. asdfasdf

 ### Connect with friends

 Tell your friends to download SimpleX Chat [here](https://simplex.chat).
 While they're at it, create a one-time invitation for each one of them and share it either as a QR code in person or as a link from a distance.
 These will appear as pending connections in your list of chats after they've been created.
 You can optionally set a contact name for each invitation to help remember who it's for.